Struggling with High Employee Turnover? Seeking Advice on Improving Communication in HR

 Hi Ramesan,

 For this kind of high attrition, communication is not the only area to be focused upon.
-You may want to take into consideration other aspects like employee connect, employee engagement activities and their learning and development apart from their regular work.
-It is important to have some ice-breaker kind of activities to keep them motivated and enthusiastic despite of having hectic work pressure.
+You may want to take into consideration other aspects like employee connect, employee engagement activities, and their learning and development apart from their regular work.
+It is important to have some ice-breaker kind of activities to keep them motivated and enthusiastic despite having hectic work pressure.

-You can reach me at [Login to view].
+You can reach me at darshita_pandya@infosys.com.

 hprasad61

-Dear Ramesh
+Dear Ramesh,

-Do you feel communications is the main cause of the high level of attrition?
+Do you feel communication is the main cause of the high level of attrition?
 I think there must be much more.
-Some possible causes are bad working conditions, less wages, insecurity, other industries offering better pay/conditions, attitude of the employers etc
+Some possible causes are bad working conditions, low wages, insecurity, other industries offering better pay/conditions, and the attitude of the employers, etc. Communication may be a symptom rather than a cause.

-H Prasad
+H. Prasad

-Sr Trainer & Consultant
+Senior Trainer & Consultant

 RAMESHANPT